chemacenturion/PHP__Bonus-Exercise/README.md

 ![PHP Progress](https://github.com/chemacenturion/PHP__Bonus-Exercise/blob/main/assets/images/PHP%20Bonus%20Exercise.gif?raw=true)

 2/25/22 - Currently everything is connected in the browser, but the submit button returns all the names in the database.
-Need to troubleshoot my syntax to achieve the desire results listed below:
+Need to troubleshoot my syntax to achieve the desired results listed below:

 Exercise:
 Build a search page that allows a user to search by first name or last name from the mockdata.sql file and returns the intended results.